Barualam/Final-Project-JCDSBDG02/README.md

 vectorizer

 ## 4. Modeling (Classification)
 The classification problem involved predicting whether a user is giving positive or negative review.
-I tried some algorithm such as :
+I tried some algorithm such as:
 - Logistic Regression
 - Multinomial Naive Bayes
 - Decision Tree